JanetVictorious/deep-learning-fundamentals/basic_neural_networks/README.md

 In [deep_nn.py](./deep_nn.py) is the logic for a deep neural network implemented.
 The network can be implemented with multiple layers and units by providing a variable `layer_dims`.
 The methods are structured in a similar fashion as to [simple_nn.py](./simple_nn.py).

 See notebook [cat_vs_nocat_dnn](./cat_vs_nocat_dnn.ipynb) for example usage.

+---

+## Weight initialization

+In [dnn_w_initialization.py](./dnn_w_initialization.py) is the logic for a deep neural network with different approaches for initializing the weights.
+Three methods are implemented:

+* zero initialization, setting all weights to zero
+* random initialization, setting weights randomly from a normal distribution and scaling with 0.01
+* He initialization, setting weights randomly and scaling with the square root of 2 divided by the nr of nodes in the previous layer

+See notebook [dnn_w_initialization](./dnn_w_initialization.ipynb) for example usage.

+---

+## Regularization

+In [dnn_w_regularization.py](./dnn_w_regularization.py) is the logic for a deep neural network with regularization techniques implemented.
+Two types of regularization is available:

+* L2 regularization, penalizing weights in the cost function
+* drop-out, randomly skip connections in a hidden layer

+See notebook [dnn_w_regularization](./dnn_w_regularization.ipynb) for example usage.